dogu-team/gamium-unity-samples/README.md

 Gamium Engine Unity Samples
 </p>

-This repository is a collection of samples of the [Gamium Engine Unity SDK](https://github.com/dogu-team/gamium-engine-unity) applied to projects originally released by Unity or other developers publicly.
+This repository is a collection of samples of the [Gamium SDK](https://github.com/dogu-team/gamium/tree/main/engine/unity) applied to projects originally released by Unity or other developers publicly.

 ## DoguRpgSample